Updated December 13, 2020

 It’s there for peace of mind.
 For knowing that whatever happens you are prepared.

 Just a word of warning though: unlike in human health, we still don’t have a direct connection to the companies to allow pre-approval.
 Vet practices generally need the owner to settle the account and then claim back the fees from the insurance company.
-We will help speed up the process by completing the claim on your behalf as soon as you supply the forms.
+We will help speed up the process by completing the claim online on your behalf as soon as you supply the forms.

 Pet insurance companies usually pay back 70-80% of the claimed amount within six weeks, minus an excess in some cases.
 Read our guide to choosing dog or cat insurance.

 Of course it’s totally your decision.
 You & your pet will get treated exactly the same whether they are insured or not.
 You will be given the same options and charged the same.